Kyl23/LineBot/README.md

 ## Why use this bot
 - it maybe clearly control the structure of staff
 - after deploy it can only control through the bot with the host(admin) id
+- admin can only be add or remove by host (staff no this limited)
+- Able defend attack from malicious

 # Tech Stack
 - Node.js